 The most remarkable feature of Newgrange is undoubtedly the roof box.
 This is a gap above the entrance which allows the dawn light to enter the tomb, lighting up the entire passage and chamber on the morning of the Winter Solstice (December 21st).
 Local tradition had long held a rumour that there was a day in the calendar when this would occur, though nobody could say for certain when it was.
 In 1967, Prof. O'Kelly decided that based on the orientation of the roof box, the most likely date would be the Winter Solstice.
 It is incredible to think that as he sat in the tomb in the predawn darkness with his daughter, he was about to become the first person in thousands of years to witness the phenomenon.

 A visit to Newgrange today involves a trip to the Brú na Bóinne Visitor Centre.
 There you can purchase your tickets to enter the monument and get a bus to the site.
 However the visitor centre itself is not to be overlooked.
 The exhibition is incredibly detailed and takes you through the timeline of Newgrange from construction to rediscovery.
 There you can learn about life, death, and burial in Neolithic Ireland, as well as read reports from the years spent excavating the site.
-It is also at the visitor centre that you can enter the lottery for attendance at the Solstice.
+It is also at the visitor centre that you can enter the lottery for attendance at the Solstice (this is suspended for 2021).
 This is the only way to gain entry to the tomb on that auspicious morning, however in recent years a live stream has allowed people all over the world to experience this magical feat of prehistoric astronomical engineering.

 Though it is undoubtedly justified in being titled the jewel in the crown of Ireland’s Ancient East, Newgrange is just one of the many impressive prehistoric monuments of Ireland.
 There are roughly 20 clusters of passage tombs on the island of Ireland, as well and other megalithic structures such as court tombs, portal tombs, and wedge tombs.
 With such a varied and long-reaching history, there is no shortage of wonders to be seen on your next trip around the Emerald Isle.